passbolt/passbolt_help/_posts/2018-04-10-hosting-install-vm-pro.md

 - Provide a hostname for the script
 - Select (3) for 'none' on the second question to setup nginx without SSL
+- Later on make sure you set PASSBOLT_SECURITY_COOKIE_SECURE environment variable to false if you want to test MFA.

 ## 2. Configure passbolt